q3769/conseq4j/README.md

 ### 2. Reactive/Responsive

-This is on the business rule level.
+This is more on the business rule level.
 Sometimes preventative measures of message order preservation are either not possible or not worthwhile to pursue.
 By the time of processing on the message consumer side, things can be out of order already.
 E.g., when the messages are coming in from different message producers and sources, there may be no guarantee of correct ordering in the first place, despite the messaging provider's ordering mechanism.
 Now the message consumer's job is to detect and make amends when things do go out of order, by using business rules.
-This can be much more complicated both in terms of coding and runtime performance.
+This corrective measure can be much more complicated both in terms of coding and runtime performance.
 E.g., in Setup 2, a business rule to conduct a history (persistent store) look-up on the user activity time stamps of all the events for the same shopping session could help put things back in order.
 Other responsive measures include using State Machines.